 Give them the once over: Cherries should be free of insect damage and pitting (little indentations caused by dehydration).

-Our Favorite Ways to Enjoy Fresh Cherries
+Top Ways to Enjoy Fresh Cherries

 More Cherry Desserts: